rlite/rlite/README.md

 ### 3.6.
 Python bindings
 #############################################################################

-If your system runs Python, you can write applications using the *rlite* Python bindings, which are a wrapper for the **librlite** library.
+If your system supports Python, you can write applications using the *rlite* Python bindings, which are a wrapper for the **librlite** library.
 Run

     >>> import rlite
     >>> help(rlite)

 in the Python interpreter, in order to see the available classes.
-The **rina-echo** script is an example written using these bindings.
+The **rina-echo** script is a trivial example written using these bindings.